Anubhav0391/big-basket-clone/README.md

 https://apnabasket.vercel.app/

 ## Feautres:
-1. Users can sign in and sign up
+1. Users can sign in and sign up.
-2. Fruits & Vegetable's page with filtration and sorting
+2. Fruits & Vegetable's page with filtration and sorting.
-3. Search functionality according to name, brand etc
+3. Search functionality according to name, brand etc.
-4. Individual product page with add to cart functionality
+4. Individual product page with add to cart functionality.
-5. Authentication is mandatory to access the cart
+5. Responsive and user-friendly design for seamless navigation.

 ## Used Tech Stack: